 - Educate and train investigators.
 Many of our Cores organize seminars and informal meetings to serve as a forum in bringing together users and to initiate discussion of novel reagents and applications.
 It is intended that all COBRE-supported early career investigators, in their transition to independence, will completely understand cytometric theory, application, and data analysis and be able to competently incorporate flow cytometry as an analytical tool in their future studies.

 - Develop new protocols and techniques.
 The Core is currently expanding its operations to support the multidimensional flow cytometry needs in the future.
-With the incorporation of new investigators into the Center in the future,new projects and experiments will be carried out to perform cutting-edge research to address the rapidlyspreading epidemics of diabetes and obesity.
+With the incorporation of new investigators into the Center in the future,new projects and experiments will be carried out to perform cutting-edge research to address the rapidly spreading epidemics of diabetes and obesity.

-BD-LSRII: This Becton Dickinson (San Jose, CA.) instrument is housed within the cytometry room (Baxter II Room 207).
-It is equipped with 3 solid-state lasers; a 488 nm (Coherent), 633 nm (JDS Uniphase), and 405 nm (Coherent).
-The LSRII has recently been upgraded with appropriate detectors, mirrors and filters for up to 11 color detection (5 off the 488 laser, and 3 each off the 633 and 405 lasers).
+BD-LSRII: This Becton Dickinson (San Jose, CA) cytometer is housed within the cytometry room (Baxter II Room 207).
+It is equipped with three (3) solid-state lasers; a 488 nm (Coherent), 633 nm (JDS Uniphase), and 405 nm (Coherent).
+The LSR II has up to 11 color detection (five (5) off the 488 laser, and three (3) each off the 633 and 405 lasers).